nikolasibalic/ARC-Alkali-Rydberg-Calculator/doc/index.rst

    contribute

 .. note::
-    Support for Alkaline Earth atoms and some of the functions (`Wavefunction`, `AtomSurfaceVdW`,
+    Support for divalent atoms and some of the functions (`Wavefunction`, `AtomSurfaceVdW`,
     `OpticalLattice1D`, `DynamicPolarizability`, and optical materials
     properties)in this modules will be